ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

    expect(form).toBeTruthy()
 }
 ```

-If you find yourself in a situation where you need to wait for an element to *disappear*, rather than appear, you also have the option to use `waitForElementTo
+Another common scenario is needing to wait for an element to disappear.

- then you have the option to use `waitForElementToBeRemoved()`, also supplied by `@testing-library/react`.
-This could be helpful if you need to wait for a loading indicator to disappear, for example.
+If we had found ourselves in a situation where we needed to wait for an element to *disappear*, rather than appear, we also have the option to use `waitForElementToBeRemoved()`.

 ```js
 it('shows Zelda', async () => {